Nikolay Malynka: WWII (1939-1945): Personal impact and career

-The wartime brought destruction in Europe's fallen countries, and political confusion for many of Nikolay Malinka's countrymen.
-At this time, Malinka's temporary location was city of Kosiv, which is part of Ivano-Frankivs’k Region in West Ukraine at the present time.
+The wartime brought destruction in Europe's fallen countries, and political confusion for many of Mykola Malynka's countrymen.
+At this time, Malynka's temporary location was city of Kosiv, which is part of Ivano-Frankivs’k Region in the west of Ukraine at the present time.
 Following the order of Soviet authorities, he was in charge of creating a local School of Applied Arts.
 Meanwhile, the artist's spirit was captured by the beauty of Carpathians, rich ethnos, folklore and memories of long ago.
 Later, in postwar times, he will produce several masterpieces sunken in Carpathians spirit, such as “Arcan, the Gutsul’s Dance” (1957), “On Upper Reaches of Carpathians” (1959), “The Gutsul’s fair” (1970) and many others.

-Shortly before the German occupation, Malinka returned to his homeland, the Yahotyn county of Kyiv Region; because of two members of the family who were sick, his family required him to stay by its side.
+Shortly before the German occupation, Malynka returned to his homeland, the Yahotyn county of Kyiv Region; because of two members of the family who were sick, his family required him to stay by its side.
 Released from the draft due to his own illness, he worked at the local railway station.
-But with Nazis in town, he wasn’t able to continue his work.
-Many intellectuals, including Malinka and his family, which completely depended on him, survived two long years under Nazis, working hard at their private vegetable patches.
+But with Nazis in town, he wasn't able to continue his work.
+Many intellectuals, including Malynka and his family, which completely depended on him, survived two long years under Nazis, working hard at their private vegetable patches.

 One day he was imprisoned but was fortunate enough to escape from a freight train headed to Germany.
 When German forces were driven out of the area (fall of 1943) by the Red Army, he became enlisted in 209th battalion of the 8th Air Army and found himself on the front lines of the 2nd Ukrainian Front.

-Malinka's postwar life was typical for Soviet intellectuals.
+Malynka's postwar life was typical for Soviet intellectuals.
 To make a living for his family, he painted Soviet slogans, placards, posters, etc. At any cost, he tried to be incorporated into mainstream cultural postwar process but had no luck.
 Meanwhile, a small-town-artist made several efforts to brush into canvas wartime memories.
-The picture “Babi Yar” and several others were exhibited in Kyiv, the capital of Ukraine.
+The picture “Babyn Yar” and several others were exhibited in Kyiv, the capital of Ukraine.
 Soon after, in 1949, he became a member of All-Soviet Union of Artists and, in a few years, of Kyiv Artist Society (which became later a part of All-Union Art Foundation).
 Those Kievans significantly influenced his style and shaped his artistry in a new way.
 Soon Malinka found himself at a stylistic turning point: features of socialist realism disappeared and his impressionistic style began to develop.

 His best pieces entered all-Union and all-Ukraine exhibitions.
 At one of these exhibitions the picture “Arcan, the Gutsul’s Dance” was bought by the Ministry of Culture of Ukraine; another similar work, “On Upper Reaches of Carpathians” (1959), was taken to Australia by an art collector.
 It was a big achievement.